NPRWash. Dc, DC

 • Cultivate and maintain an awareness of industry trends within public media, journalism and philanthropy.

-• Minimum of 3-5 years of experience in grant writing, editing and related work with proven track record of successful grant awards.
+• Minimum of 5 years of experience in development and grant writing, editing and related work with proven track record of successful grant awards.

 • Superior communication, grammar and editing skills, including a capacity to communicate complex ideas, program-related metrics and outcomes compellingly to a variety of audiences.